hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 After this cycle the Elm application is in the same situation as before (in terms of input) but with changed source code and therefore potentially changed behavior.
 Therefore also the state of the application may be different.
 Although a change in source code is immediately adapted, it may take some time until changed behavior emerges (see @Rein2016HLL on Adaptation and Emergence).
 Replaying in connection with the users ability to roll back parts of the input helps finding a sequence of user interaction that makes the change emerge.
 The area in the debugger window showing the applications model helps understanding why a certain behavior occurs.
+In this cycle the main objective is shorting the emergence phase.
+The user gets feedback quickly without having to perform interaction steps themself over and over again.

+While the steps describes above are the main cycle in developing and debugging an Elm application using the analyzed debugger, there are more tasks that can be performed.
+The debugger also provides time-traveling.
+The user can select an entry in the message history.
+This makes the application go back in time to the point where the selected input message happened.
+Also, the user can interact with the application to create more input messages at the end of the message history.
+This helps, when the input that already happened does not make a change emerge.
+More input may expose situations in which emergence happens.
+The debugger also provides means of inspecting the applications state.
+This works at every point in time and may show effects of changes that do not become observable through the applications normal user interface.

+TODO: Screencast: Edit, observe, state inspection, time-travel, more input.

 ### Which activities are made live by which mechanisms?
 >Description of each concrete activity in the workflow and the underlying liveness mechanism (which is described on a conceptual level and thus could be mapped to other systems)